scholarslab/praxis/tutorials/git/index.md

 to handle everything from small to very large projects with speed and efficiency."
 {% endblockquote %}

-We will be using git for the *Prism* project and you will be using git on a daily basis and these resources will help you get up to speed quickly.
+We will be using git for the *Prism* project and you will be using it on a daily basis.
+These resources will help you get up to speed quickly, or if you "git" stuck.

 ## Video Tutorials